BattleTalent/community-docs/website/docs/projects/projects-props.md

 ---

 This is a special project that makes it able to add props to the Prop Spawner Spell!
-Make sure to keep the mod/addressable names like `YOURPREFIX_PropSpawner_PROP_PropName`, else the prop spawner wont find your prop!
+Make sure to keep `_PropSpawner_PROP_`, inside your prop addressables.
+Or the prop spawner wont find your prop!

 ## Downloads